narayan954/dummygram/README.md

 **We heartily welcome any and all contributions that match our engineering standards! :raised_hands:**

-That being said, this codebase isn't your typical open source project because it's not a library or package with a limited scope—it's our entire product.
+That being said, this codebase isn't your typical open-source project because it's not a library or package with a limited scope—it's our entire product.

 ## Rules